EQUAL OPPORTUNITY EMPLOYMENT AND PARTICIPATION

 D. Grievance Procedure.

-Any participant or employee of this organization who believes he or she has been discriminated against, denied a benefit, or excluded from participation, in any county education program or activity, on the basis of sex, age, race, color, creed or national origin in violation of this policy, may file a written complaint with the compliance administrator designated in paragraph C (1.), of this policy, above.
+Any participant or employee of this organization who believes he or she has been discriminated against, denied a benefit, or excluded from participation, in any county education program or activity, on the basis of gender, age, race, color, religion or national origin in violation of this policy, may file a written complaint with the compliance administrator designated in paragraph C (1.), of this policy, above.
 The compliance administrator shall cause a review of the written complaint to be conducted and a written response mailed to the complainant within ten working days after receipt of the written complaint.
 A copy of the written complaint and the compliance administrator’s response shall be provided each member of the Board of Directors.
 If the complainant is not satisfied with such response, he or she may submit a written appeal to the Board of Directors indicating with particularity the nature of disagreement with the response and his or her reasons underlying such disagreement.